What are the Symptoms of Fibroids?

 Learn About the Common Symptoms of Uterine Fibroids

-The symptoms a woman feels from uterine fibroids can depend on the location, size and number of fibroids present.
+Symptoms uterine fibroids can depend on the location, size and number of fibroids present.
 If you are experiencing excessive menstrual bleeding, pelvic pain & pressure or urinary incontinence, consult with your gynecologist to determine if uterine fibroids are the cause.

 If you have symptoms of fibroids, contact the Interventional Radiologists at The University of Kansas Hospital to discuss your treatment options by calling (913) 588-1030.